 Master of Science in Electrical Engineering

 The Master of Science in Electrical Engineering (MSEE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree in electrical engineering.
 The strengths of the NC State program include power electronics and power systems, nonelectronics and photonics, and communications and signal processing.
-Please visit the department web site for current admission requirements and curriculum information.
+The GRE is required for all applicants.

 (What will I learn?)